LiquidChurch/wp-guide/README.md

 - [The Official WordPress.org REST API Handbook](https://developer.wordpress.org/rest-api/) - For developers.

 ## Books
+You could start with a book on WordPress, but honestly, this is a little overwhelming.
+I'd recommend setting up a test WordPress install, playing around with it, and reading some articles on WordPress.
+Once you have the lay of the land a book length treatment will be significantly more helpful.
 - [WordPress Complete - 6th Edition by Karol Krol](https://www.safaribooksonline.com/library/view/wordpress-complete-/9781787285705/) - 8/2017 - Covers regular usage (creating pages, posts, etc.), using plugins, theme development, social media integration, creating plugins, using the REST API, and so on.
 The first half of this book will be helpful to the regular user, the second half to developers in particular.

 ## Articles